Tamircohen28/baswana-sen-spanner-experiments/README.md

 This project presents an experimental evaluation of the **Baswana-Sen randomized algorithm** for constructing **(2k-1)-spanners** on Erdős–Rényi random graphs.
 A spanner is a sparse subgraph that preserves approximate distances, and the Baswana-Sen algorithm is a well-known randomized approach that achieves a good trade-off between sparsity and stretch.

+The project also includes a comparison study against the deterministic **Greedy Spanner** algorithm (Althöfer et al., 1993) as a baseline, demonstrating the trade-offs between randomized and deterministic approaches.

 ### What is a Spanner?

 Given a graph G, a (2k-1)-spanner H is a subgraph of G such that for any two vertices u and v, the distance in H is at most (2k-1) times the distance in G. The parameter k controls the trade-off: larger k values produce sparser spanners (fewer edges) but with higher stretch (distance distortion).